DACA talks 'candid' but no progress yet

 "It's the President's offer.
 We're working on it from there," she told CNN.

+In the meeting, House Republicans expressed concerns among the caucus about being able to pass the White House proposal.

+"I think the hard part for our guys is going to be this full pathway to citizenship and trying to deal with that issue," McCaul said.
+"Obviously we discussed everything (with Nielsen) and it came up at the whip meeting.
+I think it's something people want to know -- some of our guys view that as amnesty."

-House Majority Leader Kevin McCarthy, R-California, said the meeting was more productive than others in the past, adding that the group would meet again Tuesday.
+McCarthy said the Kelly meeting was more productive than others in the past, adding that the group would meet again Tuesday.

 The obstacles that await the group are only growing, however.
 Tuesday night is the State of the Union address, which is expected to take up most of the political energy in Washington, and then lawmakers will leave DC for their respective Democratic and Republican retreats.
 The question now is whether lawmakers will tackle the full cadre of items Trump wants them to or abandon his plan for a simpler proposal that protects DACA recipients in exchange for bolstered border funding.